networknt/light-4j/docs/content/architecture/monitoring.md

 and microservices, monitoring microservices runtime stats is required to know your application users, know your partners, know what your system will do under load, etc.

+## Microservice Logging

+Every instance of the service will have a unique identifier which most commonly will be the docker container name or the hostname if not deployed in docker container.
+The code to retrieve docker container name and hostname is the same.

+Along with docker container name, traceabilityId and correlationId will be logged as context info for each logging statement.
+And once log files are aggregated together in ELK, users can trace a particular transaction based on the traceabilityId or correlationId.

+As microservices might be deployed across multiple geo-regions, the timestamp logged must be UTC time so that logs can be easily ordered in the ELK.

+## Microservice Alerting

+Logstash has features to send out alert when certain error code is spotted in the log files.

+The framework has a component called status and it has all the errors defined in a JSON file which can be externalized.
+All the error code will be in a format ERRXXXXX and certain error code can be setup in the alert to send out email or communicate to support team with other channels.